lsgs/redcap-locking-api/README.md

 Note that this enables you to determine whether data has ever been entered for an instrument, which is not possible using the regular 'Export Records' or 'Export Reports' API methods. ;-) (Also note it is not possible to lock forms that have not yet had any data entry.)

 #### Lock Record Level
-All API calls (*i.e.*, status, lock, unlock) return the record level status for the records/arm requested.
+All API calls (*i.e.*, status, lock, unlock) return the record level status for the records/arm requested in a specified format.

 ### CSV Example